 How to Calculate Tax Liability When Selling Your Investment Property

 Even in a thriving seller’s market, one aspect that concerns investment property owners is the burden of capital gains taxes.
-For instance, in California, owners of investment properties can face tax rates as high as 42.1% upon the sale of their property.
-Due to the substantial tax liability in various states, many investors are now exploring tax-deferral strategies.
-In this case, the property owner should consider utilizing a 1031 Exchange in California.
+For instance, in California, owners of investment properties can face tax rates as high as 42.1% when selling their property.
+Given the substantial tax liability in many states, numerous investors are exploring tax-deferral strategies, such as utilizing a 1031 Exchange.

 Comprehending Tax Liability